rclone/rclone/docs/content/docs.md

 Use this sized buffer to speed up file transfers.
 Each `--transfer` will use this much memory for buffering.

+When using `mount` or `cmount` each open file descriptor will use this much memory for buffering.
+See the [mount](/commands/rclone_mount/#file-buffering) documentation for more details.

 Set to 0 to disable the buffering for the minimum memory usage.

 ### --checkers=N ###